 Productivity goblins are everywhere.
 Some disrupt from within, while others lurk in the spaces around us.
 They distract and cause us to lose our focus.
 They derail our best intentions and efforts.
-And they frustrate us as days, weeks, and months fly by when important things needed to be done, yet we realize we haven’t accomplished anything and we’re no closer to reaching our goals or fulfilling our dreams.
+And they frustrate us as days, weeks, and months fly by and we realize we haven’t accomplished anything… and we’re no closer to reaching our goals or fulfilling our dreams.

 So, what are these productivity goblins and how can you conquer them?